Security-Onion-Solutions/securityonion-docs/jupyter.rst

 .. image:: https://user-images.githubusercontent.com/16829864/144252941-5821e104-91ce-4fda-a00d-39352e17f9eb.png
   :target:  https://user-images.githubusercontent.com/16829864/144252941-5821e104-91ce-4fda-a00d-39352e17f9eb.png

 Obviously, there is much more we can do with this data other than just running the above example code.
-This won't be covered here, but potentially in a future blog post or video.

 Happy hunting!